 And while we're not sure exactly how they work, there's definitely a connection between genes and weight.
 A November 2017 study in the International Journal of Obesity, for example, found that people with a higher genetic risk of obesity tended to gain more weight from age 20 on than those without this risk.

-And on the flip side, a study published May 2020 in Cell found that there may be a specific gene linked to thinness.
-Researchers used a database including more than 47,000 people to compare the DNA of thin and normal-weight individuals and discovered genetic variants unique to thin individuals.
+And on the flip side, a May 2020 study in Cell found there may be a specific gene linked to thinness.
+Researchers used a database including more than 47,000 people to compare the DNA of thin and "normal"-weight individuals and discovered genetic variants unique to thin individuals.
 More research needs to be done in this area, though, before we can say for sure.

 What the Latest Research Says

-In one study published January 2020 in JAMA Cardiology, researchers assessed the data on more than 2,500 adults from 1985 to 2010.
+The January 2020 study in JAMA Cardiology combed through data on more than 2,500 adults from 1985 to 2010.
 Using a score based on each participant's DNA, they calculated the genetic risk of obesity for each person and compared it to measurements taken over the course of the 25-year study period.
 They also monitored each person's BMI over time.

 "You may need to adjust your goals to take into account what your body can do [but] lifestyle and your eating style are major players in the obesity war — perhaps the main players because they're the only ones over which you can have some control."